Installation

 gke_type: zonal

-tls_strategy: letsencrypt
+tls_strategy: self-signed

 image_tag_strategy: pinned